 The application process for mentors for IPLI consists of two phases.
 Phase one is nomination by an individual that has knowledge of the prospective mentor's leadership and mentoring skills.
-Phase two is completion of the Mentor Application Packet.
+Phase two is the completion of the Mentor Application Packet.
 Selection decisions will be made at the sole discretion of IPLI and its Mentor Selection Committee once all application materials are submitted.

-Nominations: Beginning November 19, 2018, IPLI will start taking nominations for mentor positions.
-Superintendents, district-level administrators, principals, and other colleagues that are knowledgeable about the prospective mentor's leadership and mentoring skills may nominate an individual to be an IPLI Mentor.
-To nominate an individual, complete the Mentor Nomination Form and submit electronically to lori.davis@indstate.edu.
-Nominations are due by February 1, 2019.
+Nominations: Beginning November 22, 2020, IPLI will start taking nominations for mentor positions.
+Superintendents, district-level administrators, principals, and other colleagues who know the prospective mentor's leadership and mentoring skills may nominate an individual to be an IPLI Mentor.
+To nominate an individual, complete the Mentor Nomination Form and submit electronically to madison.gruenert@indstate.edu.
+Nominations are due by February 1, 2021.

 Application: Once a nomination is received, the nominee will receive (via email) an application to complete.
-Nominee applications are due by February 15, 2019, and should be electronically submitted to lori.davis@indstate.edu.
+Nominee applications are due by February 15, 2021, and should be electronically submitted to madison.gruenert@indstate.edu.
 A completed application consists of: